alex9smith/lj/README.md

 ## Development

 `lj` is a Rust binary.
 Install [Cargo]() for your OS, clone this repo and run `cargo build` from the root.

+Pull requests with reasonable changes are very welcome.
+If you have a feature request, please [open an issue](https://github.com/alex9smith/lj/issues) on Github.